andrewgremlich/media_organizer/readme.md

 ## Future development

-- Make a multi-media organizer binary.
-- Organize single file entry through cli.
+- Organize specific file types (i.e. sort with glob?).
-- through CLI organize specific media files.
+- Organize by videos or by photos. (i.e. isvideo or isphoto)
 - Organize audio files? https://github.com/pdeljanov/Symphonia
 - Export web assembly binary to use in JS/Node/Electron.